 - Browser Interpretation – This is still an issue, but not nearly as big of a problem.
-You can check out the stats at w3schools.com showing the rise of certain browsers over the years and the death of older version (IE8 for example).
+You can check out the stats at w3schools.com showing the rise of certain browsers over the years and the death of older versions (IE8 for example).
 Overall cross-browser testing has gotten easier as more browsers can read the same code which results in a less complex code to create the same visual design.

 - Smartphone Boom – They’re everywhere now and more people browse on their phones than on their desktops.
-This means mobile design has taken a massive rise to help push technology and design forward.
+This means the mobile design has taken a massive rise to help push technology and design forward.

 - Faster Internet – Internet providers are constantly offering faster internet connection.
 Mobile data plans continue to grant more data to users.
 This in return allows for more bandwidth to load high-quality images or complex designs.

 With the change of technology, web design evolved as well.
-The standardization from print design and cross-browser interpretation has allowed web designers to think more freely without worrying if their design will work on browser A and not browser B. Designers were able to start thinking about the user experience (UX) and how to get information to users more quickly.
+The standardization from a print design and cross-browser interpretation has allowed web designers to think more freely without worrying if their design will work on browser A and not browser B. Designers were able to start thinking about the user experience (UX) and how to get information to users more quickly.

 Design Trends and Social Influence

-Social influence has always steered design of any kind.
+Social influence has always steered the design of any kind.
 During the rise of smartphones and Apple marketing campaigns, everyone was fascinated with super minimal, flat designs.
 From a web designer perspective, this has changed the way a web designer thinks.
 We weren’t so worried about bandwidth from hideous 3D buttons or funky animated flash headers that make the page ‘pop’.

 Minimal design, done well, is most graphic designers’ dream.
-An end user should easily able to browse through the site without any challenges.
+An end-user should easily able to browse through the site without any challenges.